-Jaguar Land Rover announced Wednesday that no new Jaguars and Land Rovers will rely solely on an internal combustion engine starting in 2020, a sweeping declaration that could add repair considerations to the vehicles.
+Jaguar Land Rover announced Wednesday that no new Jaguars and Land Rovers will be sold solely with an internal combustion engine starting in 2020.

-The announcement echoes and follows Volvo’s pledge that every new vehicle it launches after 2019 will be a hybrid, plug-in hybrid, or fully electric variant.
+The announcement follows Volvo’s pledge that every new vehicle it launches after 2019 will be a hybrid, plug-in hybrid, or fully electric variant.

 “Every new Jaguar Land Rover model line will be electrified from 2020, giving our customers even more choice,” JLR CEO Ralf Speth said in a statement.
 “We will introduce a portfolio of electrified products across our model range, embracing fully electric, plug-in hybrid and mild hybrid vehicles.
 Our first fully electric performance SUV, the Jaguar I-PACE, goes on sale next year.”